911 call: Dwayne Haskins’ car had run out of gas

-WARNING: The above audio contains graphic language that may be disturbing to some.
-Viewer discretion is advised.

-COLUMBUS, Ohio (WCMH) — Former Ohio State quarterback Dwayne Haskins was crossing a south Florida highway the day he was killed because he had run out of gas, his wife said in a call to 911.
+COLUMBUS, Ohio (WCMH) — Former Pittsburgh Steelers quarterback Dwayne Haskins was crossing a south Florida highway the day he was killed because he had run out of gas, his wife said in a call to 911.

 Two audio clips were obtained Wednesday by Nexstar’s NewsNation.
 They include calls from a witness and from Haskins’ wife, Kalabrya, who was not with him.